cloud-barista/cb-tumblebug/docs/feature_guide/high-scale-provisioning-architecture.md

 ## 🏗️ Overall Architecture

 This diagram illustrates the high-level architecture of CB-Tumblebug's provisioning system.
 It separates the core logic from the optimization layer, ensuring that high-scale requests are handled efficiently before reaching the Cloud Service Providers (CSPs) via CB-Spider.
-Key components include the **MCI Controller**, **Provisioning Engine**, and a dedicated **Optimization Layer** for rate limiting and concurrency control.
+Key components include the **Infra Controller**, **Provisioning Engine**, and a dedicated **Optimization Layer** for rate limiting and concurrency control.

 ```mermaid
 graph TB